corda/corda/docs/source/api-contract-constraints.rst

 state specifies both a constraint over attachments *and* a Contract class name to use, the specified class must appear in only one attachment.

 So who picks the attachment to use?
-It is chosen by the creator of the transaction.
-However, states specify a constraint over the contracts (really, apps) that can be used.
-This creates a balance of power between the creator of data on the ledger and the user who is trying to edit it, which can be very useful when managing upgrades to Corda applications.
+It is chosen by the creator of the transaction that has to satisfy input constraints.
+The transaction creator also gets to pick the constraints used by any output states, but the contract logic itself may have opinions about what those constraints are - a typical contract would require that the constraints are propagated, that is, the contract will not just enforce the validity of the next transaction that uses a state, but *all successive transactions as well*.
+The constraints mechanism creates a balance of power between the creator of data on the ledger and the user who is trying to edit it, which can be very useful when managing upgrades to Corda applications.

 There are two ways of handling upgrades to a smart contract in Corda: